 Tip: The apples need to be sliced very thinly or else they will break when rolling up the pastry to make the roses.
 If some of the apples do break, it’s okay, but they won’t usually break if the apples are very thinly sliced.
 A mandoline would be very useful for making thin apple slices.
 I cut them by hand and only a few snapped in half, and I just tucked them down into the tart a bit after I finished rolling.

-Toppings for the Caramel Apple Rose Tarts
+Toppings for Apple Rose Tarts

 How to Store Leftovers